-This problem on mobility is exacerbated by the fact that while 69% of daily trips are made through public transport, 78% of road space is being taken up by private transport.
+This problem on mobility is exacerbated by the fact that while 69% of daily trips are made through public transport, 78% of road space is being taken up by private transport.1

 It is, therefore, high time that the State takes another look into mobility issues that continue to beset the country and the Filipino people.
 Extra attention should be given most especially to the vulnerable sectors, the commuting public, the elderly, the women, the children, and others who mostly rely on public transportation and active transport whether in urban or rural areas.

-&lt;sup>1 Japan International Cooperation Agency (JICA) and National Economic Development Authority (NEDA), Roadmap for Transport Infrastructure Development for Metro Manila and Its Surrounding Areas (Region III and Region IV-A), March 2014. https://openjicareport.jica.go.jp/pdf/12149597.pdf, accessed on 6 April 2020.
+1 Japan International Cooperation Agency (JICA) and National Economic Development Authority (NEDA), Roadmap for Transport Infrastructure Development for Metro Manila and Its Surrounding Areas (Region III and Region IV-A), March 2014, accessible at https://openjicareport.jica.go.jp/pdf/12149597.pdf, (last accessed July 11, 2022).